trimstray/the-practical-linux-hardening-guide/README.md

 Both distributions allow the use of **[certified tools](#scap-security-guide)** which can parse and evaluate each component of the SCAP standard.

-If you use another distribution--no problem, this guide is also for you.
+If you use another distribution - no problem, this guide is also for you.

 ### How to Read This Guide